Explore potential ways to own Skims stock before and during the Skims IPO. Get access to select pre-IPO startups at Equitybee.

-Recent Skims Stock IPO News
+Notable Skims News

-Skims is a women’s apparel company creating the next generation of underwear, loungewear, and shapewear.
+Skims is a women’s apparel company creating the next generation of underwear, loungewear, and shapewear

 The brand was founded in 2018 by Kim Kardashian, Jens Grede, and Emma Grede.
 The company leverages the Kardashian personal brand, her social media presence, and the influence of other social media creators and celebrities to promote its products.